jonazhu/portfolio/index.md

 # About Me
 I am a recent Carnegie Mellon University graduate with a Master's in computational biology, building on my experiences from my undergraduate education at Wheaton College.
 I am seeking to further develop my skillset and refine my interests so as to further pursue research in biology, mathematics, and computer science.

+My past research experience largely dealt with freshwater jellyfish, producing two publications and two conference presentations discussing the life cycle progression and the collection of these organisms.
+In continuing this research, I am currently working on collecting and analyzing imaging data with computer vision tools to further unravel specific transitions in the life of *Craspedacusta sowerbii* polyps.

 I currently work as an adjunct instructor for Wheaton College teaching computer science, stemming from my wide range of experience as a TA.

+For a more detailed look at my work and experience, please consult [my CV](jonathanzhu_cv.pdf).

 # My Work